What I do when I design

-To understand the possible problems users face, I conducted interviews, desk research and observation.
+To understand the possible problems users face, I conduct interviews, desk research and observation.
 In some projects, like Paradiso, I also participated in shadowing to understand the journeys and processes which the users go through.

 Customer Journey & Persona